maefahluang-uni/99-project-time-attendance/README.md

 - Edit readme file that briefly explains your project and details of members.​
 - Create folder structure and some source code to prepare for development
 - Decide what features to roll out and who is responsible for it.​ Create branches for each feature.
 Explain each feature in Readme file in their own branch​
 - Create Docker file for your deployment of your application

+## Rosponsibility
+Admin UI

+## Feature
+accept or reject officer registration <br />
+see daily attendance and absence<br />
+see overall worktime of officer<br />
+set officer schedule<br />
+set office location